aka: The Dark Chick

 , or another Morality Pet

-who cares little for others emotional well being.
-If she doesn't outright ignore other peoples feelings she may play on theme for mind-games and manipulation.
+, to others she's nonchalant about their emotional well being.
+If she doesn't outright ignore other peoples feelings she may play on them for mind-games and manipulation.

 The Dark Chick